fazil-2003/fazil-2003/README.md

-# Hello, I'm Fazil-2003, and address me as "Morningstar" Welcome to my digital domain!
+# Hello👋 all , I'm Fazil-2003, aka "Morningstar"
+Welcome to my digital domain!
 Here you'll find a mishmash of my coding endeavors, some of which might be in a state of temporary hibernation.
 I aspire to reach the zenith of a fully realized project someday.

 # 🛠️ Technologies & Tools
 Programming Languages: HTML, CSS, Python, Java, JavaScript